jgregory6/resources/project.md

 Due **Monday 7/6/2020, by 11:59 PM**

 The final version of the project must have the full-set of project files on GitHub and linked to _sitemap.html_ in _WebTech_ repository.
-It also includes the full-set of project files uploaded to the external host/cloud and linked to _sitemap.html_ in _WebTech_ repository.
+It also includes the full-set of project files uploaded to the web host/cloud and linked to _sitemap.html_ in _WebTech_ repository.

 This deliverable is worth **40 points**.

 ### Grading Rubric:

-- Final version in the external host/cloud and linked to _sitemap.html_.
+- Final version in the web host/cloud and linked to _sitemap.html_.
 (2)
 - JavaScript is used for the following functionalities/effects:
   - Change the text on a page in response to the user’s action.
 (2)
   - Change the style of some element in response to the user’s action.
 (2)